John Glover (actor)

-John Glover (/ˈɡlʌvər/ born August 7, 1944) is an American actor, known for a range of villainous roles in films and television, such as Lionel Luthor in Smallville and the voice of Riddler in the DC Animated Universe.
+John Glover (/ˈɡlʌvər/ born August 7, 1944) is an American actor who has played a range of quirky and villainous roles in films and television, such as Lionel Luthor in Smallville, Dr. Jason Woodrue in Batman & Robin and the voice of Riddler in the DC Animated Universe.
 He also played the role of Daniel Clamp in Gremlins 2: The New Batch (1990).

 Early life

 Glover was born in Kingston, New York, and raised in Salisbury, Maryland.
 His father was a television salesman.
 Glover attended Wicomico High School and acted at Towson University.

 Glover began his career at the Barter Theatre in Abingdon, Virginia, and later studied acting at the Beverly Hills Playhouse under Milton Katselas.

 Career

-Glover began his career in television, playing a mentally disturbed kidnapper who kidnapped Joanne, the lead character in Search for Tomorrow.
+Glover began his career in television, playing a mentally disturbed man who kidnapped Joanne, the lead character in Search for Tomorrow.
 One of his early film performances was a role as a U.S. diplomat in White Nights.
 His other roles include Alan Raimy in 52 Pick-Up, Bryce Cummings in Scrooged, Tony Gateworth in Masquerade, Daniel Clamp in Gremlins 2: The New Batch, a mobster in Payback, an advertising spokesman in RoboCop 2, Derek Mills in Night of the Running Man, the Riddler in Batman: The Animated Series, Doctor Jason Woodrue in Batman & Robin, Verad in the Star Trek: Deep Space Nine episode "Invasive Procedures", the Devil in the series Brimstone, and a recurring role in The Days and Nights of Molly Dodd as Cousin Jerry, from Bal'mer, a relative whom no one actually seemed to know.

-In 1987, he appeared in the Miami Vice episode "Lend Me an Ear" as Steve Duddy.
+In 1987, Glover appeared in the Miami Vice episode "Lend Me an Ear" as Steve Duddy.
 He also appeared in two episodes of Murder, She Wrote, "One White Rose for Death" and "When Thieves Fall Out".
 He appeared in the television film An Early Frost in 1985, the first TV film to confront the issue of AIDS, and received an Emmy nomination for his performance as a gay AIDS patient.
 In 1986, he appeared in the TV film Apology with Lesley Ann Warren.